Rated M for violence and mature themes

 Potential strong language and sexual scenes

-FIRST WAVE RECRUITMENT IS CLOSED - PM TO RESERVE A FUTURE SPACE
+RECRUITMENT IS STILL OPEN - PM TO RESERVE A SPACE

 LINK TO IC

 Welcome to Runes!
 This is a fantasy story that will be co-GM’d by Kris and Azazeal849.
 Runes is a world of magic, corruption, power-hungry wizards...and freakin’ mermaids.
 The powerful wizard known only as the Leveler has overturned the ancient City of Ash, and now she comes for the City of the Enlightened.
 Only a hastily-recruited army of wizard mercenaries stands in her way.
 But before we get deeper into that - here’s a few quick rules:

 Naturally, all standard RPA rules apply, but here’s a few of our own.
 Mostly, they’re to help the readability of the thread.

 - Please write all IC posts in third person past tense.
 That is, “Finn drew his sword”; never “Finn draws his sword” or “I drew my sword.”

 - Please don’t use quote boxes in the IC.
 If you’re reproducing someone else’s text to try and help put your post in context, then please just indicate the copied text in a different colour.